-Student achievements were broadly in line with national benchmarking for 'A' Levels and BTEC programmes.
-Value added performance declined at 'A' Level but was positive for BTEC provision.
-Value added will continue to be an area of specific focus for 2020/21.
+Student achievements are in line with national benchmarking for 'A' Levels and BTEC programmes.
 A particular strength of the College is in making students ready for the next stage in their lives, including progression to university.
 Many of our students have low levels of prior educational achievement.
 Our Graduate Programmes are designed to ensure all students are supported and challenged to achieve their potential.
 Our approach to Study Programmes ensures students have a coherent engaging curriculum offer that encourages ambitious progression.